We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Even if one prong is loose or bent, you should have it repaired.
 That’s always easier and less expensive than replacing a lost diamond.

 Buyers also report claw prongs trapping fuzz.
-You should be careful removing any trappings to avoid bending the prongs in the wrong direction.
+Be careful removing any trappings to avoid bending the prongs in the wrong direction.

 What are Round Prongs?